2015 marks the second-annual National Problem Gambling Awareness Month.

 The National theme this year is “Have the conversation.”

-For the first time ever, the U.S. is highlighting the issue of gambling disorders with a Problem Gambling Awareness Month throughout March.
+The U.S. is highlighting the issue of gambling disorders with it second-annual Problem Gambling Awareness Month throughout March.

-An estimated 2.7 percent of the population of Oregon adults has a gambling problem — that’s about 9,600 adults here in Lane County, or one in every 37 adults.
+An estimated 81,000 Oregon adults has a gambling problem — that’s about 9,600 adults here in Lane County, or one in every 37 adults.
 Recently, the American Psychiatric Association released its latest diagnostic manual (DSM-5), putting “gambling disorder” in its own category of a behavioral addiction, very similar to alcohol and drug addiction.

 “Clues about a gambling problem are often hidden, sometimes even behind other addictions and mental health issues,” said Julie Hynes, Lane County problem gambling prevention coordinator.